Fatherhood | Jesse & Noah Bergland

 Fatherhood | Noah Bergland

-It’s important that you are working to build her confidence.
-So often, especially with girls, we have a tendency to focus on looks, but there is so much more that we can compliment them on.
+You must be working to build her confidence.
+So often, especially with girls, we tend to focus on looks, but there is so much more that we can compliment them on.
 Focusing on their effort, intelligence, and sports will build self-worth.

 I think you are doing a great job and I’m going to continue to be here for you and help guide you through the difficult times that are sure to come.
 I love you!